gcascio/lib-jitsi-meet/README.md

 ### Alternative useage

-We also provide a prebundled version with jQuery bundled in.
+We also provide a prebundled version.

 ```typescript
 import `@lyno/lib-jitsi-meet/lib-jitsi-meet.min.js`